 1.2 Summary of the proposed approach

-In this paper we propose a model of distributed data production, where all the files from a single source has to be processed once and transferred back.
+In this paper we propose a model of distributed data production, where all the files from a single source has to be processed once and the results transferred back.
 Each data process- ing job requires exactly one CPU and each CPU executes a single job at a time.
 In our approach a central planner defines how much data of each type (input or output) should be transferred over each network link in order to maximize the computational throughput.
 Such plans are created periodically for a fixed planning time interval know- ing the structure of the network, its bandwidth and current status of computational sites (number of available CPUs, disk storage and the amount of input/output data).
 The logic of the planner is based on the network flow maximization which has a polyno- mial complexity, and due to that meets the need for scalability and reasonably fast plan generation.
 When the plan is created by the central planner, it is executed by handlers (dedicated services) acting at each computational site which participates in the data processing.
 Each handler is responsible for transferring data to other computational sites with respect to the plan and for the submission of jobs to CPUs.

 As a summary of our contribution, we can state that, we have performed an analysis of distributed data production in HENP and proposed a new model which considers both job scheduling and data transfers.
 In contrast to the known approaches, our model takes an advantage of the specifics of the distributed data production and in- cludes a realistic network model.
 To achieve efficiency and adaptability, the overall plan is computed cyclically and is distributively processed by the local scheduler at each computational node.
 Solution for each cycle is based on the network flow maximization approach which has a polynomial complexity.
 We have implemented the data produc- tion planner based on our model and a simulating environment using a standard Grid simulation framework (GridSim).
 We have verified the model with simulations based on data obtained from the real data production framework of a HENP experiment, which have shown a significant improvement compared to currently used scheduling techniques.

-The paper is organized as follows: in Section 2 we provide the detailed problem description, Section 3 presents our mathematical model, then the algorithms for a plan generation are given in Section 4, Section 5 describes how the plan execution is implemented, and, finally, the Section 6 provides a description of the simulation setup, used data, simulated scheduling approaches and the obtained results.
+The paper is organized as follows: in Section 2 we provide a detailed description of the problem, Section 3 presents our mathematical model, then the algorithms for a plan generation are given in Section 4, Section 5 describes how the plan execution is implemented, and, finally, Section 6 provides a description of the simulation setup, used data, simulated scheduling approaches and the obtained results.

 2 Problem description

 We consider data processing in a computational Grid, which is a collection of computer resources from multiple locations.
-We focus on a specific type of data processing which is typical for computations in High Energy and Nuclear Physics and is called a data production.
+We focus on a specific type of data processing which is typical for computations in HENP and is called a data production.
 In general, our goal is to maximize a computational throughput of such data processing.
 In this section we will describe specifics and important elements of the

 considered problem, which are a central storage, computational nodes, interconnecting network and computational jobs.